Origin: Isle of Islay (Scotland)

 Type: Single Malt Scotch Whisky

-Ageing barrel: Ex-Bourbon and ex-Sherry Oloroso hogshead first fill
+Ageing cask: Ex-Bourbon and ex-Sherry Oloroso hogshead first fill

 Added coloring: No

 Official website: dramfool.com

 One of the beauties of the world of whisky is that you never run out of things to discover: distilleries you never knew existed, bottles you’ve never heard of before, new ageings… and independent bottlers who have been in business for a long time but you’ve never heard of before.

 So here is Dramfool, or Bruce Farquhar, who since 2015 has been working in Scotland bottling limited editions (single cask) of Scotch whisky, drawing from the wide range of Scottish distilleries, including Bowmore, Bruichladdich and Lochindaal.
 There are many interesting bottles, including Octomore and Port Charlotte, some with importante ageing and others whose provenance is not declared on the label.